Stress-linked pairs of vertices and the generic stress matroid: Acknowledgements

 \section{Acknowledgements}

 I would like to thank Soma Villányi for the insightful question that led to the definition of \strongly{d} vertex pairs and, ultimately, to the results presented in this paper.
 I would also like to thank Steven Gortler and Tibor Jordán for useful discussions.
-Finally, I would like to thank Tony Nixon for the suggestion to consider the case of equality in \cref{theorem:sparsity}.
+Finally, I would like to thank Tony Nixon for the suggestion to also investigate the case of equality in \cref{theorem:sparsity}.

-Most of this paper was written while I attended the ``Focus Program on Geometric Constraint Systems'' at the Fields Institute for Research in Mathematical Sciences.
-I am grateful to the Fields Institute for providing an excellent working environment.
+Parts of this paper were written while I attended the ``Focus Program on Geometric Constraint Systems'' at the Fields Institute for Research in Mathematical Sciences, Toronto, and the ``Geometry of Materials, Packings and Rigid Frameworks'' semester program at ICERM, Providence.
+I am grateful to both the Fields Institute and ICERM for providing an excellent working environment.

 This research was supported by the Hungarian Scientific Research Fund grant no.\ K135421.

 \crefalias{subsection}{appsec}